 The Board Charter is available in the Company's website at www.smis.com.my.

-To ensure the continuous relevance of the Board Charter, the Board conducts regular review of the Board Charter as and when is necessary.
+To ensure the continuous relevance of the Board Charter with the MCCG and Bursa Malaysia Listing Requirements, the Board conducts regular review of the Board Charter as and when is necessary.

 Composition of the Board